Master of Teaching

 This course will equip you with core teaching skills and explore pathways in specialist postgraduate units and research.
 It allows you to specialise in one of five areas:

-Master of Teaching Information Evening
+Master of Teaching webinar

 You’ll gain professional experience by completing a minimum of 60 days of teaching practice throughout the course in urban, rural, remote or international settings and schools.
 This includes locations such as China, Cook Islands, England, India, Israel, Italy, Japan, Malaysia, Netherlands, South Africa, Switzerland, United Arab Emirates and Vietnam.

 To teach in a Victorian school, graduates must be registered with Victorian Institute of Teaching (VIT).